tradebuddyhq/quill/README.md

 ### Validation

-Schema-based validation with built-in rules and custom validators.
+Schema-based validation with built-in rules and custom validators

 ```
 use "validate"